How to make log structures: classifies log structures on

 We conclude with a synopsis of the following subsections.

-\begin{proof}[Outline of the proof of Theorem~\ref{mainmaintheorem}] Fix a viable gtc space $Y$ as above.
-A compatible log structure $Y^\dagger=(Y, \foP)$ sits in an extension of sheaves of monoids
+\begin{proof}[Outline of the proof of Theorem~\ref{mainmaintheorem}] Fix a viable \ggtc{} space $Y$ as above.
+A compatible log structure $Y^\dagger=(Y, \foP)$ sits in an extension sequence

-Recall that the relative ghost sheaf $\shM$ is a sheaf of groups.
+Recall that the relative ghost sheaf $\shM=\shP/\textbf{1}_\shP$ is a sheaf of groups.
 We have that

-where $\foM=\foP/\one_{\foP}$ is a sheaf of groups\footnote{It is important to appreciate that $\foM$ is not in any sensible way a log structure: we lack the monoid homomorphism $\foM \to \shO_Y$.} that is an extension of sheaves of groups:
+where $\foM=\foP/\one_{\foP}$ is a sheaf of abelian groups\footnote{It is important to appreciate that $\foM$ is not in any sensible way a log structure: we lack the monoid homomorphism $\foM \to \shO_Y$.} that is an extension in the category of sheaves of abelian groups on $Y$,